CDR Report Editing and Proofreading

 CDRReport offers CDR Editing and Proofreading Services for those who just want to run their CDR through a team of seasoned experts first before they submit it to Engineers Australia (EA) – the assessment authority which decides whether you have engineering skills and knowledge that match the Australian standards or not.
 CDR Editing service we offer is not restricted to merely checking your spelling and grammar mistakes.
 We check for any factual errors you might have made, the way you have structured your content and whether it matches EA guidelines or not, whether you have used Australian English or not, and whether your Career Episodes and Summary Statement cover all the elements related to your occupation category or not.

-The detailed feedback report from our CDR Editor also includes suggestions and recommendations on how you can make your CDR more effective and sail through the EA process.
+The detailed feedback report from our CDR Editor also includes suggestions and recommendations on how you can make your CDR more effective so that it sails smoothly through the EA process.

 7 Tips on Perfect CDR Editing for EA